pombredanne/SetupFixer/doc/source/Principles.rst

 `pip`_ is a tool for installing and managing Python packages, such as those found in the Python Package Index.
 It's a replacement for ``easy_install``.

-`Distribute`_ is a fork of the *Setuptools* project. *Distribute* is intended to replace *Setuptools* as the standard method for working with Python module distributions.

 ``pip`` has a feature where package dependencies can be described in a simple text file called ``requirements.txt``.
 The packages dependencies described in a *requirements* file can be installed from just about anywhere, including a